MySQL source Connector, version 2.6.1.Final

 Follow the Configure and install a connector documentation to set up a new Connector-Application.

-Let’s call itmy_hotels_app
+Let’s call itmy_hotels_app.

-The plugin name isio.debezium.connector.mysql.MySqlConnector
+The plugin name isio.debezium.connector.mysql.MySqlConnector.

-If a plugin isn’t available, ask a platform operator to install plugins.Use the following application ID:
+If a plugin isn’t available, ask a platform operator to install plugins.Use the following application ID: mysql_nickname-dbhistory.

-for consistency with other naming schemes.For advanced configuration, see the official source connector documentation.
+This value isn’t enforced.
+We chose to use<nickname>-dbhistoryfor consistency with other naming schemes.For advanced configuration, see the official source connector documentation.

 -

-Provide the following configuration to set up connectivity to the previously configured MySQL instance.
+Provide the following configuration to set up connectivity to the previously configured MySQL instance. database.hostname

 You noted down this IP address after creating the MySQL instance.Example value: